 Include a reduced copy of the floor plans in the program.
 Outline portions of the building to be remodeled.
 Note where any addition to the building is most likely to occur.
 List what furnishings, equipment and other items need to be salvaged for re-use after the renovation.
-Chapter 4, Space and Adjacency Requirements, contains a suggested format for tracking these items.
+Chapter 4, Space and Adjacency tracking these items.